manticoresoftware/manticoresearch/docs/searching/expressions,_functions,_and_operators.rst

 -  LENGTH()

    LENGTH(attr_mva) function returns amount of elements in MVA set.
 It works with both 32-bit and 64-bit MVA attributes.

    LENGTH(attr_json)  returns length of a field in JSON.
 Return value depends on type of a field.
    For example LENGTH(json_attr.some_int) always returns 1 and  LENGTH(json_attr.some_array) returns number of elements in array.

+   LENGTH(string_expr) function returns the length of the string resulted from an expression.
+   :ref:`TO_STRING() <expr-func-to-string>` must enclose the expression, regardless if the expression returns a non-string or it's simply a string attribute.

 .. _expr-func-min-top-sortval: